 Precautions | Somnolence, coordination abnormalities, and behavioral abnormalities may occur; requires adjustment for impaired renal function |

 Drug Name | Oxcarbazepine (Trileptal) -- Indicated as monotherapy or adjunctive therapy in treatment of partial seizures with or without secondary generalization.
 Mechanism of action similar to that of carbamazepine, without metabolism to epoxide.
-Active metabolite MHD (monohydroxy derivative).
-If patient being converted from carbamazepine to oxcarbazepine, the inducing effect of carbamazepine on cytochrome P-450 enzymes will be reduced, and other AEDs may need adjustment.
-No IV form available.
-If added to phenytoin, may elevate phenytoin levels by as much as 20%. |
+Active metabolite MHD (monohydroxy derivative). |

 Contraindications | Documented hypersensitivity |